 I knew it was going to be one of those days as soon as the alarm went off.
 Waking, dressing, and feeding three children before 7:00am is no small feat for a parent on the best of days and this wasn’t the best of days.
-One child was upset about her clothing options, another about the fact that her sister had eaten the last of the Cheerios, and another complained of a stomachache.
+One child was upset about her clothing options, another about the fact that his sister had eaten the last of the Cheerios, and another complained of a stomachache.
 By the time we finally rushed out the door already late, my head was pounding.

 Maybe I woke up in a grumpy mood because I knew that the day ahead was going to be packed with errands I did not want to run and meetings I did not want to attend.
 A restless night left me with an energy deficit that I was too tired to fight.
 And I was still angry about an argument Tony and I had over something so insignificant that I couldn’t even remember what it was about.
 Whatever the reason, I faced the world in a very bad mood.

 The first thing to check off my to-do list was a visit to my daughter’s third grade classroom where she and her classmates had prepared a special breakfast for their parents.
 She brought me a muffin, and I poured myself a cup of much needed coffee.
 She climbed on my lap and proudly spouted off the title of the book that she had written and illustrated, The Perfect Pet.
 She opened it to the first page which read, “This book is dedicated to my cousins Madison and Lily.”
 A sweet sentiment that threatened to soften my own.